 Wrong.
-Counselling may help you if you are suffering from work-related stress, but is unlikely to tackle the source of the problem.
+Counselling may help individuals who are suffering from work-related stress, but is unlikely to tackle the source of the problem.
 Research has found that support at work, particularly from managers for their staff, has a protective effect - frontline prevention by the organisation is far better than third party cure.